eclipse-iceoryx/iceoryx/iceoryx_examples/waitset/README.md

 ```

 ### Sync
-Let's say we have `SomeClass` and would like to execute a cyclic static call
+Let's say we have `SomeClass` and would like to execute a cyclic static method `cyclicRun`
-`cyclicRun`
-in that class every second.
+every second.
 We could execute any arbitrary algorithm in there
 but for now we just print `activation callback`.
 The class could look like
 ```cpp
 class SomeClass